top of page

 Lush plants in September

 We are a “NO TILL” farm, focusing fervently on the health of the soil.
 The two tractors (Lilian and Big Boy) are used for hauling brush, transporting chicken litter to the compost pile, turning the compost pile, and bringing the finished compost to the heads of the growing beds.
 They never enter the beds and the tiller is now a cherished relic.
-We also do not tie our tomatoes, long beans, hard squashes, cucumbers or any other vining crop into hedges.
-They simply sprawl over clean tarped beds.
-More saved labor!

 No-Till Regenerative Agriculture - Compost is King.jpg